-HomeHealth ConditionsOsteoporosisTop five ways to treat osteoporosis without medication
+HomeHealth ConditionsOsteoporosisTop five evidence backed ways to beat osteoporosis without medication

-Top five ways to treat osteoporosis without medication
+Top five evidence backed ways to beat osteoporosis without medication

 Your doctor will take into account other factors to determine which treatment options are right for you.